teadrinker/microw8-c-example/README.md

 is the stack, (and the stack is reversed, starting from it's highest memory address, and allocating towards 0)

-There is more usable memory above the stack, however the location is not known at compile time.
+There is more usable memory above the stack, however the starting address of this memory is not known at compile time.

 However, it seems we can just do this at runtime: